Model-R/modleR/README.md

 ## ensemble_model()

-The third step of the workflow is joining the models for each algorithm into a final ensemble model. `ensemble_model()` calculates the mean, standard deviation, minimum and maximum values of the final models and saves them under the folder specified by `ensemble_dir`.
+The fourth step of the workflow is joining the models for each algorithm into a final ensemble model. `ensemble_model()` calculates the mean, standard deviation, minimum and maximum values of the final models and saves them under the folder specified by `ensemble_dir`.
 It can also create these models by a consensus rule (what proportion of final models predict a presence in each pixel, 0.5 is a majority rule, 0.3 would be 30% of the models).

 `ensemble_model()` uses the same `which.model` parameter of the `final_model()` function to specify which final model (Figure 2) should be assembled together (the default is a mean of the raw continuous models: `which.models = c("raw_mean")`).